lukaslaobeyer/AutoFlight_v1/documentation/source/autoscript/builtin.rst

 .. function:: basicctl.move_rel(pitch, roll, gaz, yaw)

    Moves the drone.
-The parameters are multipliers of the allowed maximum, and have to be in the range from -1.0 (corresponding to the maximum tilt in one direction) to 1.0 (corresponding to the maximum in the other direction).
+The parameters are multipliers of the allowed maximum (see :func:`basicctl.limits`), and have to be in the range from -1.0 (corresponding to the maximum tilt in one direction) to 1.0 (corresponding to the maximum in the other direction).

    .. note:: This function will cause the drone to move with the specified parameters for an infinite amount of time.
 You will need to call the ``hover()`` command to stop it.